Academic Support for Students

 The daily support programme is used where progress needs to be monitored more closely.
 Care is taken to ensure that the student views this intervention as a support and not as a punishment.
 Parents of the student are informed of the progression of the intervention.

 The SDU often refers students who require professional support to the network of psychologists and therapists that have a good working relationship with the school.
 There are occasions where, despite the repeated efforts of the staff, students do not respond positively to the support they have been offered.
 Once again, the subject teacher is the first step in the disciplinary process.
 Staff would then refer disciplinary issues to tutors, grade heads or the deputy heads for further intervention.

 Head of the Student Development Unit – Mrs Suretta Moolman (Occupational Therapist and Mediator)

-Counsellor: Mrs Dani Randall
+Director of Pastoral Care: Mrs Dani Randall (Counsellor)